Dance header image

 We Belong

-Our inclusive curriculum ensures all students feel valued and supported.
-By celebrating different styles and cultures, students develop confidence, identity and a strong sense of belonging within the dance community.
+Dance provides an inclusive space where students feel valued, expressive and connected through shared creative experiences.
+By exploring different dance styles, themes and perspectives, students develop empathy, cultural understanding and a strong sense of belonging within the performing arts community.

 Careers Education, Information, Advice and Guidance (CEIAG) in Dance